LukePappa/Ourism/text.md

-Your purpose is to abide as being, which transcends, grounds, and is everything.
+Being transcends, grounds, and is everything.
+To abide as being constitutes true fulfillment.